Pushing For Answers After Uncomfortable Symptoms

 Bowel cancer is a general term for cancer that begins in the large bowel, and this type of cancer can also be called colon cancer, rectal cancer, or colorectal cancer.

-Colon cancer is a type of cancer that affects your large intestine (colon) or the end of your intestine (rectum).
-Your doctor might call this type of cancer colorectal cancer or bowel cancer.
+Colorectal cancer is a type of cancer that affects your large intestine (colon) or the end of your intestine (rectum).

 Understanding Colorectal Cancer